Galser/kitchen-ec2/README.md

 # How to use

 - To create the image we are going to provision instance in Amazon EC2 service.
 When building, you'll pass in **aws_access_key** and **aws_secret_key** as user variables, keeping your secret keys out of the template.
-You can create security credentials on [this page](https://console.aws.amazon.com/iam/home?#security_credential). . **NEVER** save your credentials directly in the template file or any other repo parts.
+You can create security credentials on [this page](https://console.aws.amazon.com/iam/home?#security_credential).
+>  Tip : *NEVER* save your credentials directly in the template file or any other repo parts.

 - To download the copy of the code (*clone* in Git terminology) - go to the location of your choice (normally some place in home folder) and run in terminal:
  ```